-Patients in which the disease may have spread may also experience bone pain, shortness of breath or yellow skin.
+Patients whose disease may have spread may also experience bone pain, shortness of breath or yellow skin.

 Breast Cancer Risk Factors

 Breast cancer usually starts in the inner lining of milk ducts or the lobules and then spreads to other breast tissue.
 It can eventually invade the lymph nodes and other areas of the body.
-The exact causes are often unclear, however, the following risk factors increase a woman’s risk of contracting the disease.
+The exact causes are often unclear.
+However, the following risk factors can make a woman more likely to contract the disease.

 - Age—the risk of breast cancer increases as you get older.
 When you are 20, the risk is 0.36%, but by the time you reach age 70, that risk is 3.84%.

-- Genetics—if you have a relative with breast cancer, you chance also increase.
+- Genetics—if you have a relative with breast cancer, your chance also increases.
 Women with BRCA1 or BRCA2 genes also have a higher chance of developing breast cancer, ovarian cancer, or both.
-You can inherit these genes from your parents.
+Genetic testing can determine if you have inherited these genes from your parents.

 - A history of breast cancer or lumps—Once you have had breast cancer, it is likely to recur.
-Some types of noncancerous lumps, including atypical ductal hyperplasia, also increases your chances
+Some noncancerous lumps, including atypical ductal hyperplasia, also increase your chances.

 - Weight gain after menopause increases your chances.
 High sugar intake may also play a role.